 On May 31, 2013, the Company and Actinium Corporation also entered into an agreement with Dr. Mazanet (the "Agreement") which, among other things, provides for a cash payment to Dr. Mazanet of \$25,000 in full satisfaction for all amounts owed under the Consulting Agreement.
 The parties also agreed that Dr. Mazanet is entitled to a total of 83,250 vested Company options (the Options") which will be exercisable until the ten year anniversary of the grants, respectively.
-Dr. Mazanet agreed not to sell or otherwise transfer any shares of Company common stock underlying the Options or other securities of the Company owned by Dr. Mazanet until (i) the date that is the earlier of twelve (12) months from December 28, 2012; or (ii) six (6) months following the effective date of the Registration Statement filed by the Company and Actinium Corporation.
+Dr. Mazanet agreed not to sell or otherwise transfer any shares of Company common stock underlying the Options or other securities of the Company owned by Dr. Mazanet until (i) the date that is the earlier of twelve (12) months from December 28, 2012; or (ii) six (6) months following the effective date of the Registration Statement filed by the Company with the Securities and Exchange Commission on March 15, 2013.
+Dr. Mazanet also resigned as a director from the Company and Actinium Corporation.
 The Agreement also includes, subject to limited exceptions, mutual releases, mutual non-disparagement clauses, and a non-solicitation provision.